civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 39

-If an inmate is in administrative segregation immediately before the coming into force of section `10`, on the day on which that section comes into force that inmate is deemed to have been authorized to be transferred to a structured intervention unit under an authorization given under paragraph 29(b) of the `Corrections and Conditional Release Act`, as enacted by section `7`.
+If an inmate is in administrative segregation immediately before the coming into force of section `10`, on the day on which that section comes into force that inmate is deemed to have been authorized to be transferred to a structured intervention unit under an authorization given under **subsection 29.01(1)** of the `Corrections and Conditional Release Act`, as enacted by section `7`.

 ### Section 40

 An inmate who is subject to a disciplinary sanction referred to in paragraph 44(1)(f) of the `Corrections and Conditional Release Act` immediately before the coming into force of section `11` ceases to be subject to that sanction on the day on which that section comes into force.

+## Review and Report

+### Section 40.1

+  **(1)** At the start of the fifth year after the day on which this section comes into force, a comprehensive review of the provisions enacted by this Act must be undertaken by the committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for that purpose.

+  **(2)** The committee referred to in subsection (1) must, within one year after the review is undertaken under that subsection, submit a report to the House or Houses of Parliament of which it is a committee, including a statement setting out any changes to the provisions that the committee recommends.

 ## Coming into Force